aptech/docs/docs/CR-lapgeigh.rst

 Remarks
 -------

-veis the vector of eigenvalues of the solution of the generalized symmetric eigenproblem of the form Ax = λBx.
+*ve* is the vector of eigenvalues of the solution of the generalized symmetric eigenproblem of the form :math:`Ax = λBx`.

 Examples